Skip to content

 6% Human

-OFAC sanctions violation USD 1.5M average penalty + SOX 404 disbursement material weakness erodes 4-7% of share price + SEPA SCT Inst mandatory send enforcement from 9 October 2025
+An OFAC sanctions violation averages a USD 1.5M penalty, a SOX 404 disbursement material weakness erodes 4-7% of share price, and SEPA SCT Inst send becomes mandatory on 9 October 2025

 Cross-border disbursement at a multinational does not run on one payment rail - it runs on nine in parallel.
 A US-listed parent with European subsidiaries and UK operations releases payments through ACH (NACHA Operating Rules) for batched US supplier payments, Fedwire (Federal Reserve Regulation J) for US high-value over the USD 1M Same-Day ACH cap, RTP (The Clearing House) and FedNow (Federal Reserve, launched July 2023) for US instant payments, BACS (Pay.UK Standard 18) for batched UK supplier payments, CHAPS (Bank of England RTGS) for UK same-day high-value, Faster Payments (Pay.UK FPS) for UK instant under GBP 1M, SEPA Credit Transfer (EPC scheme) for batched euro-denominated payments, and SEPA Instant Credit Transfer (Regulation 2024/886, mandatory receive 9 January 2025 and mandatory send 9 October 2025) for euro-denominated instant.
 Cross-border non-EU continues on SWIFT MT103 transitioning to ISO 20022 MX (PACS.008) by 22 November 2025 under the coordinated central-bank cutover.
-Layer over this OFAC strict-liability sanctions screening with USD 1.5M average penalty per violation, the BSA + UK MLR 2017 + EU AML monitoring regimes, and the SOX 404 internal controls regime with PCAOB AS 2201 design + operating-effectiveness testing, and the payment run becomes a coordination problem that no single AP clerk can run consistently at weekly or daily velocity.
+Layer over this the OFAC strict-liability sanctions regime, which averages a USD 1.5M penalty per violation, the BSA and EU AML monitoring rules, and the SOX 404 internal-controls regime with its PCAOB AS 2201 design and operating-effectiveness testing, and the payment run becomes a coordination problem that no single AP clerk can run consistently at weekly or daily velocity.

 OFAC operates under strict liability.
 Civil penalties under IEEPA 50 USC 1705 do not require intent - the fact of the prohibited transaction is sufficient for liability.
 The current per-violation average penalty is approximately USD 1.5M, with cumulative annual OFAC enforcement actions exceeding USD 1.5B in 2024 across all sanctions programs.
 UK enforcement under the Sanctions and Anti-Money Laundering Act 2018 (administered by OFSI) and EU enforcement under Regulation 2580/2001 plus national criminal-code implementations operate on similar principles.
 The exposure compounds when an enforcement action also triggers SOX 404 material-weakness disclosure - a sanctions breach that bypassed disbursement controls is, by definition, a controls failure - producing the typical 4-7% share-price erosion in the trading week following the 10-K filing.
 For a Russell-3000 mid-cap with USD 800M market cap, a 5% impact equals USD 40M of shareholder value destroyed by a payment-release that an automated screening engine plus four-eyes log would have prevented.